MicrosoftDocs/dataexplorer-docs/data-explorer/hot-windows.md

 When the query is limited to a small time window, often called "point-in-time" queries, the amount of data that needs to be retrieved will usually be small, and the query will complete quickly.
 For example,  forensic analyses that query telemetry on a given day in the past fall under this category.

 Later queries on the same data may perform similarly to queries that run on the hot cache, because a specific portion of the disk is allocated for caching the cold data that was used in queries.

-However, if you're scanning a large amount of cold data, query performance may not be sufficient, and you may benefit from using hot windows.
+However, if you're scanning a large amount of cold data, query performance may not be sufficient.
+Try using hot windows.

 ## Hot windows